01 of 03

 Simplified Bow Tie Quilt Blocks

-I've included three size options in the cutting chart below, from a 12" square block down to a miniature that finishes at 3" square.
+There are three size options in the cutting chart below, from a 12-inch square block down to a miniature that finishes at 3-inch square.

 Cutting Chart for One Bow Tie Quilt Block